 - Check credentials and reviews — Look for state bar membership, years of experience, and client reviews.
 Many attorneys offer free initial consultations.

-- Ask about fees upfront — Personal injury attorneys typically work on contingency (no fee unless you win).
+- Ask about fees upfront — Personal injury attorneys typically work on contingency.
 Others charge hourly or flat fees.
 Understand the structure before committing.

 - Use a trusted local directory — FindToGo's lawyer directory makes it easy to find verified lawyers near you, with listings across major U.S. cities and practice areas.